 A new book on Joseph Urban and his pivotal influence on the development and acceptance of American Modernism, told through the story of one of his last commissions.

 Joseph Urban arrived in Boston in 1911; and lived and worked in the United States for the rest of his life.
 Over the next twenty-two years, he would become one of the nation’s most important and celebrated designers, at the forefront of American modernism, doing as much as anyone to shape its distinctive face.
-His iconic designs include the Tulip Room, Central Park Casino, New York, 1929; Park Avenue Restaurant, 128 East 58th Street, New York, 1931; and the bedroom for three-year-old Nedenia Hutton, daughter of E. F. Hutton and Marjorie Merriweather Post , in the Nursery wing at Mar-a-Lago Palm Beach, Florida, 1926.
+His iconic designs include the Tulip Room, Central Park Casino, New York, 1929; Park Avenue Restaurant, 128 East 58th Street, New York, 1931; and Mar-a-Lago Palm Beach, Florida, for E. F. Hutton and Marjorie Merriweather Post, 1926, including the extraordinary egg-shaped bedroom in the Nursery wing for three-year-old Nedenia Hutton.

 Five fully-illustrated essays, accompanied by contextual images, photographs and designs, unlock the narratives and significance of this historic commission.

-Accompanies the exhibition Designs for a Young Lady’s Room by Joseph Urban on display at Cincinnati Art Museum, June 2021 – January 2022
+Accompanies the exhibition Unlocking an Art Deco Bedroom by Joseph Urban on display at Cincinnati Art Museum, July 8–Oct.
+2, 2022.

 Amy Miller Dehan is the curator of Decorative Arts and Design, Cincinnati Art Museum